jeffThompson/CreativeProgramming2/Assignments/Week10_Simulation.md

 A good MVP becomes a to-do list *and* is kind of like an outline for your code!
 Write up your MVP in list-form, like above but in as much detail as you can.
 When done, add it as a comment in the assignment.

 Once your MVP is written, start working on your simulation in code.
 The goal this week should be that you accomplish a few things in your MVP and have a better idea what questions and challenges you need help with.

+## FOR MONDAY, APRIL 27
+This week, you should finish up your simulation project – either in its final state or as a check-in if you're extending this into your final project.
+Be sure to check the `Deliverables` section above for what to turn in (note this includes a screen recording of your piece running, see [this video](https://www.youtube.com/watch?v=RMulAbsNF9I) for doing this with Quicktime and similar software, and [this one](https://www.youtube.com/watch?v=kQDuBzXbUq4) for using FFMPEG).

+If you're planning to use this for your final project too, you should still have a working version done by next week.
+This will allow you to get feedback, then expand the project to be even more amazing.

 ## RESOURCES